60plus/GOGrepo-GUI/README.md

   - `updateonly` — Only update games with the updated tag in your library.
 - Download options:
   - Download all titles, or a single selected game from your library.
   - Real-time output panel with progress estimation and a Cancel button.
+- Downloaded games indicator
+  - Automatic detection based on folder existence in download directory.
+  - Checks game folders using normalized names (e.g., "blood_fresh_supply").
+  - Visual markers (✅ icon and green accent) for already downloaded games in the library.
 - Inline game details:
   - Description and cover fetched from GOG API with manifest fallback for robustness.
 - Disk cache for descriptions and covers: